 - 1 teaspoon honey

-- 1/4 teaspoon sunflower oil or any mild flavored oil
+- ½ teaspoon sunflower oil or any mild-flavored oil

-Place eggs in a medium-large bowl and whisk well.
+Place eggs in a medium-large bowl and whisk together.

-Sprinkle flour, pumpkin pie spice, baking soda, baking powder and salt evenly over the top of the pumpkin mixture.
-Mix just until all flour has disappeared.
+Sprinkle the pumpkin pie spice, cinnamon, baking soda, baking powder and salt over the pumpkin mixture and mix until well combined.